-Johnson’s suit, filed in August 2006, challenged the state’s protectionist licensing scheme that blocks entry into his occupation of floating horse teeth—and does so solely for the economic benefit of politically connected veterinarians.
+Chris’s suit, currently before the Fourth Judicial District Court for the state of Minnesota, challenges the state’s unconstitutional licensing scheme that blocks entry into his occupation of floating horse teeth solely for the economic benefit of politically connected veterinarians.
 The Minnesota Board of Veterinary Medicine lobbied against legislation in 2005 and 2007 that would have opened the market to competition from niche providers like Johnson.

-“Requiring horse teeth floaters to become veterinarians is outrageous,” said McGrath.
-“Floating a horse’s teeth is a basic skill that requires some hands-on training and common sense—not four years of veterinary school that teaches nearly nothing about horse teeth floating, or a certificate from a private trade association in Texas.
+“Requiring horse teeth floaters to become veterinarians is absurd,” said Lee McGrath, a staff attorney with IJ-MN.
+“Floating a horse’s teeth is a basic skill that requires some hands-on training and common sense—not four years of veterinary school that teaches nearly nothing about horse teeth floating.
 Besides, Chris is already a third-generation floater.
-All he wants is the right to earn an honest living without arbitrary government interference.
-We are analyzing today’s lengthy decision closely and will be announcing our plans for appeal in the coming days.”
+All he wants is the right to earn an honest living without arbitrary government interference.”